timmoti/beautiful-jekyll/_posts/2017-11-21-boardgames-o-matic-flask-app-and-online-evaluations.md

 - Assess a computationally less expensive approach to user-user cosine similarity.
 User-user similarity helps in generating serendipity and seeing as to how the item-item approach does so well in providing unexpected recommendations, it would be interesting to see how different the user-user approach would be.
 One way to alleviate the high computational cost would be to perform unsupervised learning first to identify nearest neighbors before calculating similarity scores.

+- Model with a graph-based network like neo4j

 - Explore group recommendations.
 Board games are mostly played by 2 or more people and a recommender that takes into account the preferences of all parties involved might be well regarded.

 - Include content-based filtering to reduce cold start problem for new games.